Developing-Story-s/SheepAndWolfs/worksheet.md

 Again we have used dome methods that don't exist yet:

   * `whereIsNearestShepherdTo` that asks the stage to tell the sheep which shepherd is closest to its current location (there is only one for now but in future there might be more)
-  * `oneCloserTo` that asks a cell to work out which of its neighbouring cells is closer to a third cell.
+  * `oneCellCloserTo` that asks a stage to work out which of cell is closer to a third cell.

 Here are implementations of those two methods, make sure you put them in the right class definitions.
 For good measure lets add a `whereIsNearestWolfTo` method as well for later use.